Interview – Adam Gontier of Saint Asonia

 CrypticRock.com – Now you toured in support of the record in August and again in October with Seether.
 What has it been like playing live with this new group of guys?

 Adam Gontier – It has been amazing.
 It has been a while since I actually got on stage and played in front of people with this amount of talent.
 Yes, it has been incredible.
 Everybody in the band brings their own vibe and feel.
-We are all our own character on stage stage.
-It has been a lot of fun, and getting on the road and playing these shows, I am really looking forward more of it.
+We are all our own character on stage.
+It has been a lot of fun, and getting on the road and playing these shows, I am really looking forward to it.
 It is really going to be something special.

-CrypticRock.com – Absolutely and as stated earlier, you are really established yourself over the years.
+CrypticRock.com – Absolutely and as stated earlier, you have really established yourself over the years.
 Now you are sort of starting something new.
 Yes people know what this is, people are catching on slowly but surely, people are listening and checking things out.
 Do you feel like you are starting new from the bottom and working your way back up?
 Do you enjoy that?

 Adam Gontier – Yes, absolutely.
 Like I said earlier, I definitely do not take anything for granted.
 We are certainly not leaning on any of our previous projects or past success in this.
 It feels great to be able to start something new, and build it from the ground up is really nice.
 Of course, I had success in the past and people recognize me in the band, and obviously it is a great thing, but at the same time, this is a new band for us.
 We have realized that, and we are looking forward to playing these small intimate shows and getting the whole thing off the ground.